Import Apache Parquet Files from Cloud Storage into TiDB Cloud Starter or Essential

 andmy-data2.parquet

-: all Parquet files in the folder starting withmy-data
+: matches all Parquet files that start withmy-data

 When the import progress shows Completed, check the imported tables.